himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 Second, when working (especially programming), I often like to use tiling window managers ([i3 for example](/post/started-using-i3blocks/)).
 This lets me *work* without having to manually move around the windows, or even leave my keyboard.
-In tiling window managers, applications tend to open up fullscreen by default, which again... is just obnoxious on such a large display.
+In tiling window managers, applications tend to open up full screen by default, which again... is just obnoxious on such a large display.
 Scaling down the display allows me to still use tiling window managers without compromise.